TimTen10/Farsight/README.md

   Which points are still visible?
 Depends on every single point between "a" and "b".
   E.g. high mountains far in the back are still visible over a 20-meter hill, while a valley behind said hill is not visible anymore.
 This leads to the following idea(s):
-  * A point "a" needs a ***visibility height*** in each direction.
-Points above that height are visible, everything below is not.
-This visibilty height depends on the closest and highest point "b" and the distance between points on the map.
-Visibility height is nothing more than a ***view angle***.
-This view angle is different for every direction you might look in.
+  * A point "a" needs a ***view angle*** in each direction.
+Depending on what that angle currently is, a point b might or might not be visible.
+View angle depends on current view angle, the highest obstacle in line of sight, distance between points on the map and distance between a and b.
   * We need a metric do calculate ***distance*** between two points &#8594; euclidean distance.
   * We need a way to determine ***line of sight***, as in "all points between two given points".
     View angle is dependent on this variable as we have one view angle for every direction.